adrian-d-hidalgo/nestjs-mcp-server/README.md

 ### Prompt

 A Prompt defines a conversational flow, template, or interaction pattern for LLMs.
-Prompts help guide the model’s behavior in specific scenarios.
+Prompts help guide the model's behavior in specific scenarios.

 - Learn more: [MCP Prompts documentation](https://modelcontextprotocol.io/docs/concepts/prompts)